What is an embryo and how is it related to pregnancy?

 The first weeks of an unborn child’s life, it is called an embryo.
 The embryo stage starts when the sperm cell fertilizes the egg, and the embryo then develops to form a blastocyst on day five/six.
 In an IVF treatment, the embryos are usually transferred to the uterus at the blastocyst stage.
 The blastocyst will implant itself in the wall of the uterus and continues its development.
 The embryo stage lasts until weeks 10-12 when the unborn child continues developing into a foetus.
-During the embryo stage, the heart and central nervous system development as well as physical limbs like legs, feet, and hands.
+During the embryo stage, the heart and central nervous system develop as well as physical limbs like legs, feet, and hands.

-The difference between an embryo, foetus, and a baby - week by week development
+The difference between an embryo, foetus, and a baby - week-by-week development

 The difference between embryo, foetus, and baby is solely based on the development of the unborn child and the number of weeks that have passed since fertilization.